Landstuhl station: Further development

 In 1922, the station was integrated into the newly founded Reichsbahndirektion Ludwigshafen (railway division of Ludwigshafen).
 After its dissolution, it came under the jurisdiction of the railway division of Saarbrücken as of 1 April 1937.

 The trunk line from Mannheim to Saarbrücken has always been of great importance for long-distance traffic and it was gradually electrified starting in 1960.
 The Saarbrücken–Homburg section could be operated electrically on 8 March 1960.
 The Homburg–Kaiserslautern section—including Landstuhl station—followed on 18 May 1961 and the line could be electrically operated along its entire length from 12 March 1964.

 During the gradual dissolution of the Mainz railway division in the early 1970s, its counterpart in Saarbrücken again became responsible for the station.

 Recent past (since 1994)

 In the course of the integration of the Mannheim–Saarbrücken railway in the Rhine-Neckar S-Bahn, the station’s platform were made accessible.
 The S-Bahn was extended from Kaiserslautern Hbf to Homburg (Saar) Hbf at the timetable change on 10 December 2006.
+As part of the upgrade of the line, the station was modernised by the end of 2019.